 • A slope of 3H:1V is generally used to ensure slopes are stable and do not erode or slough.
 Constructed slope during operations is established for some pile areas at a 2.85(H):1(V).
-At closure, slopes shall be constructed to 3H:1V.

 - Place waste rock in sub-horizontal to modestly inclined, less than 2-foot lifts. - Spread with bulldozer and compact with four passes of the vibratory roller. - Place Class 2/Class 3 at least two feet from outer pile surfaces. - Avoid physical discontinuities in lifts that would allow water and air entry. - Place Class 1 on at least two feet of outer final slopes to encapsulate Class 2/Class 3 rock. - Encapsulate foundation drains with at least two feet of Class 1 rock. - Place lifts in a manner that minimizes exposure of Class 2/Class 3 rock (continual burial). - Avoid constructing access roads in valleys or depressions.